 Network Practices have employment contracts with physicians and other health professionals in many states.
 Some of these contracts include provisions preventing these physicians and other health professionals from competing with us both during and after the term of our contract with them.
 The law governing non-compete agreements and other forms of restrictive covenants varies from state to state.
-Some jurisdictions prohibit our Network Practices from using non-competing and restrictive covenants applicable to physicians and other healthcare professionals.
+Some jurisdictions prohibit our Network Practices from using non-competition covenants with our professional staff.
+Other states are reluctant to strictly enforce non-compete agreements and restrictive covenants applicable to physicians and other healthcare professionals.
 There can be no assurance that our Network Practices' non-compete agreements related to physicians and other health professionals will be found enforceable if challenged in certain states.
-In such event, our Network Practices from competing with us, potentially resulting in the loss of some of our patients.
+In such event, our Network Practices would be unable to prevent physicians and other health professionals formerly employed by our Network Practices from competing with us, potentially resulting in the loss of some of our patients.